->"Situation quiet; the [[CaptainQueeg Captain's]] been put away for the night."

 * ZeroPercentApprovalRating: Queeg achieves this in record time.

-* AdaptationDistillation: Most notably cutting down the TokenRomance to only a scene or two, and skipping past nearly everything leading up to Willie coming aboard the Caine.
+* AdaptationDistillation: Most notably cutting down the TokenRomance to only a scene or two, and skipping past nearly everything leading up to Willie coming aboard the Caine, and after the trial.

 * [[TheAllegedCar The Alleged Ship]] / WhatAPieceOfJunk: The ''Caine'' is a rusty, obsolete tub left over from WorldWarOne.
 She's constantly being repaired, and the crew fights a neverending battle against the spreading rust.
 But not even a direct hit from a kamikaze can sink her.